-6 lessons Simone Biles just gave our girls
+6 lessons Simone Biles just taught our girls

 A supportive community is key

 “A huge part of resiliency is connection to others,” says Booth Watkins.
-And one of the best things you can do for your kids’ mental health is to “foster and encourage connectedness—connection to peers and connection to other trusted adults, because there are things you are not going to talk to your parents about.”
+One of the best things you can do for your kids’ mental health is “foster and encourage connectedness—connection to peers and connection to other trusted adults, because there are things you are not going to talk to your parents about.”

-Talking to trusted adults was the second important step in Biles’ decision-making that Hall Brown identifies.
-“Talking with someone around you who might be able to help you get through whatever you’re feeling is so important.”
+“Talking with someone around you who might be able to help you get through whatever you’re feeling is so important,” says Hall Brown, who saw that as a key part of the actions Biles’ took.

-After making her decision, you could hear Biles telling her teammates they had trained for this and were ready for it.
-And her team rose to the challenge, offering Biles immediate support, and—after collecting themselves from the initial shock—they went on to win the silver medal and the gold all-around, setting yet another important example for girls everywhere.
+Biles told her teammates they had trained for this and were ready for it.
+And they rose to the challenge, offering Biles immediate support, and going on to win the silver medal, while Suni Lee won the gold individual, setting yet another important example for girls everywhere.

 “This was such a magical moment of girls supporting girls and collaborative leadership in action,” says Hurley.
 “It was beautiful, absolutely beautiful.”

 Greatness comes in many forms